Join 11,000+ other food lovers enjoying weekly recipes.

 History of the Korean Salad (Morkovcha)

-First off, I want to clear the air and inform the authenticity police (ha!) that these Spicy Korean Carrots have nothing to do with Korea or Korean cuisine.
+First, I want to clear the air and inform the authenticity police (ha!) that these Spicy Korean Carrots have nothing to do with Korea or Korean cuisine.

 Morkovcha is a play on the Russian word for carrots – which is morkovka.